boechat107/journal/README.md

 A simplistic personal journal in the command-line.

-> This is a work in progress!
-Data is not persisted.

 ## Installation

 There are no released binaries for now.
 You need to have